 If a patient needs oral surgery and doesn’t know where to turn, they should contact Drs.
-Zieman, Pfeffle, and Sheppard.
+Gregory Zieman, Robert Pfeffle, Ryan Sheppard, and Matthew Zieman.
 Each of our oral surgeons on staff is extremely qualified and dedicated to providing patients with the best experience possible.
 Additionally, while they all have years of experience, these doctors still seek out continuing education to ensure they’re abreast of the latest updates in the field.

 What Is an Oral Surgeon?

 Oral surgeons, or oral and maxillofacial surgeons, are dentists that have received at least 4 years of additional surgical training.
 After completing four years of dental school, they further their education by undergoing a four-year hospital-based residency.
 During this time, they are trained on all expert methods of procedures from experienced professionals.

 In addition to this hospital-based training, they also receive a thorough education in anesthesia.
 This enables them to provide state of the art anesthesia services during surgical procedures.
 All-in-all, oral surgeons spend about 12 years in undergrad, dental school, and residency.